Debug Timer

 Features

-• Simple {{IC_PARAM_DEBUG_TIMER_WIDTH}} wrap timer
+• High-precision {{IC_PARAM_DEBUG_TIMER_WIDTH}} wrap-around timer

-• A lock-free counter
+• A software-triggered counter

 Functional Description